iProgYou/climb-tracker/README.md

 Copy and Paste data into txt files.

-Run `python3 write_to_json.py` to convert all the data to json
+Run `python3 run.py {NAME OF DATA FILE}` to convert all the data to json.
+In this case the name of the data file would be either zack or peter

-To test Session methods run `python3 session.py`